vinhphuphan/Tweets-Analysis/README.md

 ## Introduction
 Social media platforms, especially Twitter, have become a significant channel for politicians to communicate with the public and share their views on various issues.
 In the context of Australian politics, two prominent figures, Kevin Rudd and Scott Morrison, have leveraged Twitter to engage with the public, express their opinions, and influence political discourse.
 ### The Dataset
-The dataset that contains 200 tweets of Kevin Rudd and 200 tweets of Scott Morrison from Twitter API for developer.
+The dataset that contains 200 tweets of Kevin Rudd and 200 tweets of Scott Morrison in 2021 from Twitter API for developer.
 <pre class="line-numbers language-json">      <code class="t05__copy language-json"><span class="token punctuation">{</span>
   <span class="token property">"created_at"</span><span class="token operator">:</span> <span class="token string">"Thu Apr 06 15:24:15 +0000 2017"</span><span class="token punctuation">,</span>
   <span class="token property">"id_str"</span><span class="token operator">:</span> <span class="token string">"850006245121695744"</span><span class="token punctuation">,</span>